Isaiah Roby

-Isaiah Roby (born February 3, 1998) is an American professional basketball player who last played for the San Antonio Spurs of the National Basketball Association (NBA).
+Isaiah Owen Roby (born February 3, 1998) is an American professional basketball player for ratiopharm Ulm of the Basketball Bundesliga (BBL).
 He played college basketball for the Nebraska Cornhuskers.

 High school career

 Roby attended Dixon High School in Dixon, Illinois.
 He joined a team that finished its previous season with a 1–28 record, but in his final three years at Dixon, he led the team to a combined 76–13 record.
 In his junior season, Roby averaged 12.5 points, 9.8 rebounds, 2.6 steals and 3.7 blocks per game, earning second-team all-state Class 3A honors.
 As a senior, he averaged 19.7 points, 10.5 rebounds, 5.5 assists and 3.9 blocks per game.
 Roby finished eighth in Illinois Mr. Basketball voting and was named second-team all-state by the Chicago Sun-Times.
+During high school he competed against future NFL running back James Robinson, who attended rival school Rockford Lutheran.
 He left Dixon with the most career rebounds and blocks in school history and the second-most career points.
 Roby was rated a three-star recruit by ESPN and 247Sports, and a four-star recruit by Rivals.
 On October 22, 2014, he committed to Nebraska.

 College career

 Roby entered his freshman season for Nebraska in 2016–17 with a pelvic stress reaction suffered in the offseason, delaying his college debut.
 He remarked, "It's probably the longest I sat out from basketball since I started playing basketball."
 In 30 games, Roby made four starts and averaged 3.1 points and 2.9 rebounds per game, while recording 25 blocks, the fifth-most by a Nebraska freshman.
 He increased his weight from 185 lbs to 220 lbs in his first year in college.
 As a sophomore, Roby averaged 8.7 points and team-highs of 6.3 rebounds and two blocks per game.
 He also led his team in field goal percentage, shooting 57 percent, and compiled 63 blocks, the most by a Nebraska player since 2001.
 In his junior season, Roby started in all 35 games, averaging 11.8 points, 6.9 rebounds, and 1.9 blocks per game.
-He led Nebraska to an unexpected run in the 2019 Big Ten tournament.
+He led Nebraska to an unexpected run in the 2019 Big Ten Tournament.

 On March 30, 2019, Roby declared for the 2019 NBA draft without hiring an agent.